 Ralph McTell has stated his certainty that this classic folk tune will outlive him, it is after all one of the most cover songs of all time.
 With over 200 artists already making their own versions of it, including Annie Lennox, Sinead O’Connor among many others, Streets of London was McTell’s introduction and only glimpse at the limelight.
 Inspired by the song The Poor People of Paris as well as his experience as a busker around Europe and London specifically, McTell originally intended to call the song “Streets of Paris” until he realized that he was more likely to sing about Britain’s capital.

 As McTell sung the tune in his younger days, his voice has aged with this, his highest performing tune, one that remains latent as one of the most popular school songs for young guitarists and Londoner culture too.
-With a soulful, soft vocal tone describes heartbreaking lyrical imagery, the universal quality of this folk classic extends further and far wider than the streets that inspired McTell.
-Streets of London is the only song on his catalogue to ever chart on the UK Singles Chart, but its influence was even requested on 2020, to add a new verse inspired by the COVID-19 Pandemic.
+With a soulful, soft vocal tone that describes heartbreaking lyrical imagery, the universal quality of this folk classic extends further and far wider than the streets that inspired McTell.
+Streets of London is the only song on his catalog to ever chart on the UK Singles Chart, but its influence was even requested in 2020, to add a new verse base on current events.

 24. Hell hound On My Trail by Robert Johnson